canonical/tmate-ssh-server-operator/docs/explanation/charm-architecture.md

 that provides instant terminal sharing capabilities.
 The tmate-ssh-server application is built from source as an OCI image and runs as a systemd service on the machine.

-The charm provides the necessary connection details for a tmate client to connect to the tmate-ssh-server service via integration data.
+The charm provides the necessary connection details for a Tmate client to connect to the tmate-ssh-server service via integration data.